IBMDataScience/wow-lab-to-production/README.md

      h.
 Showing the native R visualization of the decision tree for comparison

-4.  \[Optional step\] Clean-up the output of all sections to prepare the lab for the next user: click on Cell&gt;All Output&gt;Clear

-5. Stop the kernel (File &gt; Stop Kernel) and go back to the project overview page or DSX home page
+2. Stop the kernel (File &gt; Stop Kernel) and go back to the project overview page or DSX home page